MitchTODO/iOS-DogClassifier-App/readme.md

 ["basset hound","basset"],
 ["germanshepherd","german shepherd"]
 ```
+"""

 ---

 ## Error Handling

 All errors are handled by extending a function that shows a UIAlertController to the Error class.
 This function allows for users to be present with a friendly error message describing the error.
 "ErrorHandle.swift"
+"""
+## No Core Data

+Core data is not necessary since user has the ability to save / share.

 ---